getsolus/help-center-docs/docs/user/quick-start/installation/index.md

 3. Select the option “Burn image”.
 4. Click the “Click here to select a disc image” button and using the file dialog, choose the ISO.
 5. Ensure the correct DVD is selected in the “Select a disc to write to”.
-6. Click Burn and wait.
+6. Click "Burn" and wait.
-7. Upon seeing “Image successfully burned to DVD”, click Close.
+7. Upon seeing “Image successfully burned to DVD”, click "Close".

 ### USB

 #### Graphical Tool

-We recommend using [Gnome Multi-Writer](https://wiki.gnome.org/Apps/MultiWriter).
+We recommend using [Gnome MultiWriter](https://wiki.gnome.org/Apps/MultiWriter).
 Please note that unetbootin will **not** work.

 Upon opening Gnome MultiWriter, you will likely be shown a window similar to the one below, in the event your USB drive is already plugged in.